FInd Your Trip

 6. Can I arrange for a car rental or hotel?

 Absolutely!
-Please contact our Vacation Consultants at 1-877-460-3200 in the USA or Canada or email firstname.lastname@example.org and we would be happy to help you arrange for your car rental needs.
-As well, we can arrange for extra hotel nights in Canada's West and airfare from your hometown - everything you need to make your Rocky Mountaineer vacation the best ever.
+Please contact our Vacation Consultants at 1-877-460-3200 in the US or Canada or see a list of our International Toll-Free numbers here.
+We would be happy to help you arrange your car rental needs.
+As well, we can arrange for extra hotel nights in Canada’s West to help make your Rocky Mountaineer vacation the best ever.

 7. What currency should I carry when travelling in Canada and on the train?